 In short, Yearning for Silence is exactly the music that I personally yearn for, find nourishing as a player and rewarding as a teacher.
 Students and piano enthusiasts embracing this music and relishing it on its own terms will be genuinely enriched.
 Wonderful indeed!

-Digital licenses are available from the publisher’s newly updated and impressively shiny website here.
-For those who prefer a physical copy:
+Digital licenses are available from the publisher’s website here, while physical copies are available here: